mchpTestArea/matlab-mclv48v300w-33ch512mp508-pmsm-foc-smo/README.md

         <p align="left">
         <img  src="images/dem18.png"></p>
        </p>
-    5. <p style='text-align: justify;'>To generate the code and run the motor, click on <b>‘Build’</b> option under the <b>“Microchip”</b> tab and in <b>'Build, Deploy & Start'</b> drop down.
+    5. <p style='text-align: justify;'>To generate the code and run the motor, click on <b>‘Build’</b> option under the <b>“Microchip”</b> tab and <b>'Build, Deploy & Start'</b> drop down.
 This will generate the MPLAB X project from the Simulink model and program  both the cores of dsPIC33CH512MP508 device.

         <p align="left">
         <img  src="images/dem17.png"></p>